MicahMeadows/name_sort/README.md

 - It must be able to sort these names, first by size ascending, second in alphabetical order
 - It must be able to sort these names, first by smallest size, second by reverse alphabetical order
 - It must output a sorted list of names to std out or a file
+- There must be unit tests for the sorting functionality.

 ---